aakashmishra-10023/Ludo-backend/SUBSCRIPTION_README.md

    - Go to Razorpay Dashboard
    - Navigate to Settings > Webhooks
    - Add webhook URL: `https://yourdomain.com/webhook/razorpay`
-   - Select events: All subscription and payment events
+   - Select events: All subscription, payment, and invoice events
    - Copy the webhook secret to your environment variables

 4. **Create Razorpay Plans**
    The system will automatically create plans when needed, or you can create them manually in the Razorpay dashboard.

+## Subscription Flow

+1. **User selects a plan** and calls `/subscription/create`
+2. **System creates a registration link** with customer details embedded
+3. **Customer visits the registration link** to authorize payments
+4. **Razorpay processes the authorization** and sends webhook events
+5. **System automatically activates subscription** when authorization is complete
+6. **Recurring payments begin** according to the selected plan

 ## Security Considerations